Who we are:

 Meetings

-We meet the 1st Thursday of the month from 6:30-9pm at the Border Brewery.
+We meet the 1st Thursday of the month from 6:30-9 pm at the A.J.
+Letizio Enterprise Center

 Annual Labor Day Picnic